aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/MidgeBroodmother.md

 - animstate set to 101
 - Over the course of 51.0 frames, `Prefabs/Objects/EnergySphere` moves to (0.0, 20.0, 0.0) via a lerp
 - AddDelayedProjectile 1 call happens
-- If hardmode is true, `cantmove` is decremented which gives another free actor turn to this enemy
+- If hardmode is true, `cantmove` is decremented which gives an additional actor turn to this enemy

 #### Cleanup
 This happens no matter which version of the move used: